valladao/cv/README.md

 **Shopify Web Developer | Decathlon USA**
 _Jun 2021 – Current_

-Delicately working for the world's largest sporting goods retailer's (Decathlon), USA operations.
+Dedicatedly working for the world's largest sporting goods retailer (Decathlon), focusing on its US operations.
 As the primary web developer for Shopify e-commerce operations, responsibilities spanned both the legacy Shopify Liquid Theme and the development of new storefronts using Shopify Online Store 2.0 and Hydrogen.
 My key contributions include:

 - Implement new sites for [Decathlon](https://www.decathlon.com/) and [Van Rysel Cycling](https://www.vanryselus.com/).
-- Deploying multiple site redesigns, features and sections for these stores.
+- Deployed multiple site redesigns, features, and sections.
-- Leading performance optimization initiatives.
+- Led performance optimization initiatives.
-- Developing custom Shopify apps.
-- Driving accessibility compliance through repeated audit and implementation cycles.
+- Drove accessibility compliance through repeated audit and implementation cycles.
-- Migrating and Google Analytics 4 stacking.
+- Migrated the analytics stack to Google Analytics 4.
-- Initiating the Hydrogen storefront development.
+- Initiated the Hydrogen storefront development.

 <div class="page-break"></div>